-Faculty and staff are covered by Iowa Workers Compensation for an injury or illness that arises out of their course of employment even when working in a foreign country.
+Faculty and staff are covered by Iowa Workers Compensation for an injury or illness that arises out of the course of employment.
 Employees are required to report any injury that occurs on the job, regardless of how minor it may be, to their supervisor.
 A first report of injury should be completed and submitted to the Employee Disability and Leave Coordinator, within 24 hours of the injury or as soon as practicable.
 Questions related to workers compensation should be directed to Human Resource Services.